 - Vegan margarine is best

-I’ve tried this recipe using coconut oil instead of the butter but it just didn’t work.
+I’ve tried this recipe using coconut oil instead of the margarine but it just didn’t work.
 It didn’t hold together very well and the flavour of the coconut was overpowering.

-I prefer the more authentic cookie flavour that using vegan butter gives and it also makes for a good sturdy cookie dough that’s easy to shape.
+I prefer the more authentic buttery flavour that using the margarine gives and it also makes for a good sturdy cookie dough that’s easy to shape.
 I recommend using the spreadable type of margarine over the block type, which may cause the cookies to become too thin and crispy.

 - Use self-raising flour